 Mount Yudono is often considered to be the most secretive and sacred of Dewa Sanzan’s three mountains.
 Other than the ban on photography and videos, for centuries just speaking of a trip to Mount Yudono in great detail was taboo, and even today there is pressure to keep what happens on your visit to yourself, in order to preserve the sanctity of the atmosphere.

 Dainichibo and Churenji, two temples near Mount Yudono that enshrine living Buddhas.
 (Image credit: 庄内観光コンベンション協会)

 In the past, Buddhist monks came to Mount Yudono seeking to achieve enlightenment or become a living Buddha (即身仏 sokushinbutsu), where one would give their body as an offering to save the masses suffering from famine and disease.
 Monks undertaking the path to becoming sokushinbutsu often viewed it as a sacrifice for their communities in times of hardship.

 Three years and three months after the bell stopped ringing, the body would be removed from the tomb and enshrined as a living Buddha.
 The last known living Buddha was enshrined in 1903, and sokushinbutsu is now banned as it is considered a form of suicide.
-There are over a dozen living Buddhas in Japan, but a large proportion of them are located around Mount Yudono.
+There are over a dozen living Buddhas in Japan, but a large proportion of them are located around Mount Yudono and the Uetsu region.